8 Extending the Linear Model

 smooth terms s(Life Exp.)
 5.55 6.49 40.11 0

-When you look at the model output, what you get will depend a lot on the tool you use, and the details are mostly beyond the scope we want to present here (check out this for more).
-But in general, the following information will be provided as part of the summary or as an attribute of the model object:
+When you look at the model output, what you get will depend a lot on the tool you use, and the details are mostly beyond the scope we want to present here (check out Michael’s (2022) document on GAMs for a lot more).
+But in general, the following information will be provided as part of the summary ANOVA table or as an attribute of the model object:

 • coefficients: The coefficients for each of the features in the model.
 For a GAM, these are the coefficients for the basis expansion columns, as well as standard linear feature effects.

 • global test of a feature: Some tools will provide a statistical test of the significance of the entire feature’s basis expansion, as opposed to just the individual coefficients.
-Above we have the intercept and the summarized smooth term.
+In the table we have the intercept and the summarized smooth term.

 • R-squared: Adjusted/Pseudo \(R^2\) or deviance explained.
 This is a measure of how much of the variance in the target is explained by the model.
 The higher the value, the better the model.
 Deviance explained is an analog to the unadjusted \(R^2\) value for a Gaussian model that is used in the GLM setting.
 It’s fine as a general assessment of prediction-target correspondence, and in this case, we might be feeling pretty good about the model.